4th of July on Hollywood Beach & “Key to the City” Presentation to NFL Star Marquise “Hollywood” Brown

 From 11:00 a.m. until 11:00 p.m. no westbound traffic will be permitted to exit from A1A to Hollywood Boulevard and will be detoured north to Sheridan Street.
 From 8:00 p.m. until 11:00 p.m. all eastbound traffic on Hollywood Boulevard exiting to A1A will be directed southbound only.

-Beginning at 11:00 a.m. access to the barrier island from Sheridan Street will be closed.
+Beginning at 11:00 a.m. access to the barrier island at Sheridan Street will be closed.
 All eastbound traffic on Sheridan Street will be directed north or south onto 14th Avenue.
 No vehicles will be permitted east of 14th Avenue.
-Westbound access will remain open for vehicles leaving the barrier island at Sheridan Street and Dania Beach Boulevard.

 HALLANDALE BEACH BOULEVARD